 Harry Smith Vacation Studentships

-These awards have been named for Professor Harry Smith (1921-2011), Society President 1975-1978, in honour of his well-known support of microbiologists and microbiology students at the start of their careers.
+These awards have been named in honour of Professor Harry Smith (1921-2011), Society President 1975-1978, for his well-known support of microbiologists and microbiology students at the start of their careers.

 Please read all the information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting and application.